 In the RAIS team, we share a vision about how people flourish and the climate that sustains individuals.
 We believe in listening, empathizing, encouraging and communicating with all those involved in the care and education of the child.
 The basis of our work is inquiry and dialogue.

-We see this vision as being epitomised by the concept of ‘Radical Encouragement’ a view that promoted dispositions that support the intellectual and social growth of the individual and benefit the community.
+We see this vision as being epitomized by the concept of ‘Radical Encouragement’ a view that promoted dispositions that support the intellectual and social growth of the individual and benefit the community.

 The model of Continuing Professional Development that is offered by RAIS is radical, working at the roots of people’s perceptions and thinking, and challenging to current models.

 RAIS works with the person, where they are and helps them to construct new learning and understanding in a context of mutual respect.
-Our work is also featured in many assessment tests such as GED practice test and ACT practice test.
+Our work is also featured in many assessment tests such as GED practice tests and ACT practice tests.